 - Checking incoming and outgoing links

-- In addition, Screaming Frog can also be used to create XML sitemaps.
+- Also, Screaming Frog can be used to create XML sitemaps.

 If you want to use Screaming Frog for larger projects with more than 500 subpages, you can buy the “Paid Version” for the annual price of 149 GBP.